-# The PTR (Portfolio Turnover Ratio) has been calculated in accordance with the methodology laid down by the FCA.
+# The PTR (Portfolio Turnover Ratio) has been calculated in accordance with the methodology laid down by the CSSF.
 This compares the total share purchases and sales less total creations and liquidations with the average net asset value of the fund.

 > 7 Day Fund Liquidity is calculated based upon 30% of trailing 20 day average volume.